openownership/data-standard/docs/modelling-beneficial-ownership-info.md

 ## Statements

-Details of how an interested party controls or owns a company or other legal entity (an entity) are wrapped in a Beneficial ownership statement.
+Details of how an interested party controls or owns a company or other legal entity are wrapped in a Beneficial ownership statement.

 ![A Beneficial ownership statement block containing two 'interests': one a 60% share-holding interest, the other a 30% voting-rights interest](_assets/data-schema-model-1.svg)

-Details of interested parties and entities are wrapped in their own statements.
-A beneficial ownership statement refers out to these statements, acting as a connector.
+Details of the subject of a beneficial ownership statement and its interested party are wrapped in their own statements.
+The beneficial ownership statement refers out to these statements, acting as a connector.

 ![A Beneficial ownership statement block containing two 'interests': one a 60% share-holding interest, the other a 30% voting-rights interest](_assets/data-schema-model-2.svg)